duke-lungmap-team/dlt-scratch/progress.md

 - Started to map out the RESTful API interface, will need feedback.
 (Ben)
 - Used PCA to visualize if the randomly picked sub-regions(polygon shaped) belong to a class.
 (Lina)
 - Started to create a function to calculate posterior probability for ridge regression.
 (Lina)

+## Update prior to Mar 29nd meeting
+- Created a function to calculate posterior probability for multinomial logistic regression.
+(Lina)